Photograph copyright © The Fitzwilliam Museum, Cambridge

 Reddish-buff earthenware with very pale turquoise glaze, painted in blue.
 Circular with a wide rim, shallow curved sides and flat centre, standing on a footring.
 Decorated in the middle with the 'Death of Absalom' and over the rest of the flat area with scattered motifs of a tall building, houses, figures of men and animals, floral sprigs and trees.
 The rim is decorated with similar motifs, the animals and figures orientated with their feet near the outer edge.
 The back is inscribed within the footing 'E:W/Widdor January/te 20 Day A yard/1703'.
 The back of the well is decorated with groups of four small circles alternating with larger circles, and the rim with striped ovals alternating with crossed batons with leaves in the spaces.

 History note: Cecil Baring, 3rd Lord Revelstoke; sold Puttick & Simpson, 20-23 November 1934, Catalogue of an Important Collection of Old English Pottery, the property of the Rt Hon.
-Lord Revelstoke, second day, 22 November, p.
+Lord Revelstoke, third day, 22 November, p.
 46, lot 554.

 Purchased with the Glaisher Fund